Susan L. Taylor: Essence

 Taylor started her career at Essence, a magazine for African-American women, in 1970, the year the magazine was founded.
 Her first position at the magazine was freelance fashion and beauty editor.
 At the time, she was a divorced single mother without a college degree.

 By 1981, Taylor had risen to become editor-in-chief, a position she held until 2000.
 During the 1980s, she attended night school and earned a B.A. from Fordham University.

 In addition to her editing responsibilities, Taylor had success building the Essence brand.
 She was executive producer and host of Essence, the Television Program, a syndicated interview program broadcast on more than 50 stations for four years during the 1980s.
 In the 1990s, she began Essence Books.

 Taylor's monthly inspirational column, "In the Spirit", became a popular feature of the magazine.
 She published three volumes of selected columns.

 In 2000, Taylor was promoted to publications director.
 She left the magazine in 2008.

+Taylor has called Marcia Ann Gillespie, a previous editor-in-chief of Essence magazine and Ms. magazine, her "greatest encouragement" when she wrote the fashion and beauty pages of Essence.
+She has said that when she questioned her writing ability, Gillespie's words "if you can speak you can write," pushed and encouraged her.

+Several news outlets have published stories regarding trans model Tracey Norman, in which it is said that Taylor played a direct role in her exile from the industry after her transness was discovered.
+Taylor has vociferously denied these accusations, and has said that she had always suspected Norman was trans.